 The security point goes further for homes with security shutters installed.
 These are becoming increasingly popular in both new and retrofit sectors, and can be automated on time of day – lower them at 10pm and raise at 6am on weekdays for example – as well as use them as a sun barrier in conjunction with blinds to control room temperature.

 Work & Travel

 You will have noticed that weather information features a few times so far.
 Let’s combine this with travel data to see how AI can help.
 It’s a weekday morning, it’s around zero degrees outside, the trains have been cancelled due to a signalling failure and the motorway to the office has roadworks.
-In other words, you’re driving in today.
+In other words, you’re driving in today and it’s going to be a real grind.
 Now, the AI platform will know your route usually takes 40 minutes, but in the roadworks means that’s now doubled and you will have the heater on all the way in.
 Your EV sitting in your garage tells the AI platform the current charge rate of 65% doesn’t give a decent safety margin – it has to be 91% minimum.
 So, with the incoming information the platform can instruct the EV to accept a top-up from the charger unit.
-So your car gets the amount of energy it actually needs for the day, removing a nasty surprise from your morning.
+So your car gets the amount of energy it actually needs for the day, removing a nasty surprise from your already changed morning routine.

 AI & Energy